 - Editor in Chief, Competition – Journal of the Antitrust UCL & Privacy Section of the California Lawyers Association

-- Lawyer Representative, Ninth Circuit Conference Executive Committee
+- Lawyer Representative, Ninth Circuit Court of Appeals Conference Executive Committee

 - Lawyer Representative, United States District Court for the Northern District of California